 |CHARLESTOWN, NEVIS (July 20, 2016) — When a fresh idea hit Ms Ordith O’Loughlin, she called the Nevis Branch of the Development Bank of St. Kitts and Nevis where Manager Ms Hyacinth Pemberton informed her that she had not only called the right place, but at the right time as the bank was in the process of disbursing Fresh Start Programme loans to persons with existing small businesses or with ideas for new small businesses.

 But what was meant to be a small business to stimulate and challenge the minds and physique of adolescents and young adults has today become an outlet where parents are bringing their young children, 3 to 11 years, who are currently on the long summer school vacation.
+Some parents find that these types of programmes can help promote play and development within children, similar to watching pretend play videos online.

 Welcome to Sugaz Fun World located at Cedar Trees in Charlestown, opposite the Elquemedo T. Willett Cricket Stadium, which opened its doors to the public on December 22 last year.
 The business is owned by Ms Ordith O’Loughlin a beneficiary of the Fresh Start Programme, a product of the Development Bank of St. Kitts and Nevis.